Marco-Sulla/firestone_autoclicker/README.md

 9. (optional) make sure the window with Firestone is the next one you access clicking alt+tab
 10. `python firestone.py`
 11. enjoy!

+If you want to make the guardian hit for faster restart after prestige, `python firestone.py fire`